LolHacksRule/AngryBirdsHeroes/README.md

 ## How do I contribute?

-A: Contact me on Discord or Twitter.
+Contact me on Discord or Twitter.